t5mat/conturn/README.md

 ## How it works

 *Game console output is read through a named pipe.* The command `con_logfile` can be used to write console output to a file.
 There are no checks on the path before opening it, so a symlink can be used instead of a file. conturn creates a symlink to a named pipe through which it receives the console output.
-Named pipes writes are fast, also due to the fact that there's no disk I/O (it's worth noting that the game flushes the file after every console message, which means using `con_logfile` with an actual file is not great for FPS).
+Named pipes writes are fast, also due to the fact that there's no disk I/O (it's worth noting that the game flushes the file after every console message, which means using `con_logfile` with an actual file is not great for performance).

 `exec conturn` will: